Rodeo

 • Discounted membership at selected local sports and fitness centres, cinema, shopping and much more!

 Nottingham City Council is committed to recruiting a talented workforce that reflects the communities we serve.
-We are a fair and inclusive employer and welcome applications from people from all backgrounds and with different abilities.
+We are a fair, inclusive and Disability Confident Employer, welcoming applications from people of all backgrounds, identities and abilities.
 We recruit for diversity and value difference.

-We are supportive of flexible working arrangements wherever possible and we would encourage you to discuss this with us during the selection process, should this be something you are interested in.
+We are supportive of flexible working arrangements wherever possible and encourage candidates to discuss this with us during the recruitment process.

 Trusted by 25,000+ job seekers